 How long to bake the mushrooms is really up to you, and depends on how thick you mushroom slices are as well.
 50-60 minutes in a 350 degree oven works for me.
 The longer you bake, the darker, thinner and crisper the mushrooms will be.
 So it’s best to check it for textures after 40-45 minutes and then continue to bake to your liking.

 In addition to mushrooms, I also top this minced pork congee with fried scallions and shrimp floss.
 You can also add other toppings such as fried shallots, fried dough sticks or a poached egg.
 This congee is great for any meals, breakfast, mid-day snack or dinner.
-You may also want to take a look at my fish congee recipe by the way :).
+You may also want to take a look at my fish congee recipe and chicken brown rice congee by the way :).

 I’d love to hear what you think about the dish, so please feel free to leave a comment.
 New recipes are added every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.